Microsoft/azure-docs.pt-pt/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - Na UI local do seu dispositivo Azure Stack Edge, vá ao **Overview** e note o número de software Kubernetes.
       - Verifique estas duas versões para compatibilidade a partir do mapeamento fornecido na versão Kubernetes Suportada <!--insert link-->.

 1. Tem uma [configuração GitOps que pode utilizar para executar uma implementação do Arco Azure](https://github.com/kagoyal/dbehaikudemo).
-Utilizará os `yaml` seguintes ficheiros para implantar no seu dispositivo Azure Stack Edge.
+Neste exemplo, utilizará os `yaml` seguintes ficheiros para implementar no seu dispositivo Azure Stack Edge.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->